Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 • US commercial revenue: 306.5 million USD (+93%)

 Palantir demonstrated strong growth in Q2 2025.
 Revenue reached 1.00 billion USD, up 48% year-on-year and 14% quarter-on-quarter.
 Growth was driven primarily by two segments: the Government segment contributed 553 million USD (+49% y/y), while the Commercial business generated 451 million USD (+47% y/y).
-Geographically, the US was the main driver with revenue of 733 million USD (+68% y/y and +17% q/q).
+Geographically, the US remained the main growth driver, generating revenue of 733 million USD (+68% y/y and +17% q/q).
 Outside the US, revenue totalled 271 million USD (+12% y/y).
-The business exhibits seasonal patterns, with the second half of the year typically stronger due to the timing of US government procurement.

 Profitability improved in Q2.
-The gross margin stood at approximately 80.8% – representing the portion of revenue retained after direct product servicing costs.
+The gross margin stood at approximately 80.8%, representing the portion of revenue retained after direct product servicing costs.
 GAAP operating margin reached 27%, while net margin was 32.6%, reflecting substantial net profit relative to revenue.
 On a non-GAAP basis, which excludes certain non-operational items, the operating margin was 46%.
 Margin expansion was supported by operational leverage, with expenses growing more slowly than revenue.

 Earnings per share were 0.13 USD on a GAAP basis and 0.16 USD on a non-GAAP basis.
 The difference is attributable to stock-based compensation and related employer taxes.